yuyikk/AVFFs-BOT/README.md

 1. `compile processVirtual.cc`
 2. `./processVritual input_root_file output_root_file`

-To draw plots, please modify the `draw.sh`.
+To draw plots, please modify the `draw.zsh`.
 There are some variables defined in this script.
 ```bash
 # POW and MULT are used to calculate the number of generated events
 # nevent = MULT * pow(10, POW)